Kim's sister warns US of 'a more fatal security crisis' - NewsBreak

 During the Security Council meeting, the United States and its allies strongly criticized the ICBM launch and called for action to limit North Korea's nuclear and missile programs.
 But Russia and China, both veto-wielding members of the Security Council, opposed any new pressure and sanctions on North Korea.
 In May, the two countries vetoed a U.S.-led attempt to toughen sanctions on North Korea over its earlier ballistic missile tests, which are prohibited by U.N.
 Security Council resolutions.

-Kim Yo Jong said the fact that North Korea's ICBM launch was discussed at the Security Council is “evidently the application of double-standards” by the U.N. body because it “turned blind eyes” to the U.S.-South Korean military drills.
-She said North Korea won't tolerate any attempt to undermine its right to self-defense and will take “the toughest counteraction to the last" to protect its national security.
+Kim Yo Jong said the fact that North Korea's ICBM launch was discussed at the Security Council is “evidently the application of double-standards” by the U.N. body because it “turned blind eyes” to the U.S.-South Korean military drills and arms buildups targeting North Korea.
+She said North Korea will take “the toughest counteraction to the last” to protect its national security.

 On Monday, North Korea’s foreign minister, Choe Son Hui, called U.N.
 Secretary-General Antonio Guterres “a puppet of the United States.”